top of page

 Key aspects of a RICS Level 2 Survey:

-The inspection is limited to what is easily accessible.
+The inspection is limited to what is readily accessible.
 The surveyor will not, for example, lift carpets or floorboards.

 The report will offer advice on any repairs or further investigations that may be needed.

-It's generally recommended for conventional properties built from common materials, that are in reasonable condition, and are not significantly altered or extended.
+It's generally recommended for conventional properties built from the 1970s onwards, that are in reasonable condition, and are not significantly altered or extended.

-The surveyor will visually inspect the property's key elements, including the roof, walls, windows, doors, and visible parts of the services (e.g., heating system).
+The surveyor will visually inspect all the property's key elements, including the roof, walls, windows, doors, and visible parts of the services (e.g., consumer units, heating system).

 Benefits of a Level 2 Survey: